Horner syndromeOculosympathetic paresis

 Horner syndrome is a rare condition that affects the nerves to the eye and face.

 Horner syndrome can be caused by any interruption in a set of nerve fibers that start in the part of the brain called the hypothalamus and travel to the face and eyes.
+These nerve fibers are involved with sweating, the pupils in your eyes, and some of the muscles around your eyes.

-Sympathetic nerve fiber injuries can result from:
+Damage of the nerve fibers can result from:

-- Injury to nerves at the base ofthe neck called the brachial plexus
+- Injury to nerves at the base of the neck called the brachial plexus

 - Migraine or cluster headaches